QuwsarOhi/CodeTree/Modular Arithmetic.md

 a*c ≡ b*d (mod m)
 ````

-## Sum, Multiplication and Division Rule in Modular Arithmatic
+## Sum, Multiplication and Division Rule in Modular Arithmetic

 Sum rule states that
 ````